blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ### Kernel Formulation of SVM

 In solving support vector machines, we would [pass the inner products](#quadratic-coefficients) of the feature vectors to the quadratic programming library.
-All that changes now is that we instead pass the result of the kernel function $K$ --- **everything else remains the same**:
+All that changes now is that we instead pass the result of the kernel function $K$; **everything else remains the same**:

 $$
 \underbrace {\begin{bmatrix}